 - I have sleep apnea.

 - I have had a problem with anesthesia (medication to make me sleep during surgery) in the past.

-- I am allergic to certain medication(s) or materials, including latex.
+- I’m allergic to certain medication(s) or materials, including latex.

-- I am not willing to receive a blood transfusion.
+- I’m not willing to receive a blood transfusion.

 - I drink alcohol.

-- I use recreational drugs.
+- I use recreational drugs, such as marijuana.

-- If you use alcohol regularly, you may be at risk for other complications during and after surgery.
+If you drink alcohol regularly, you may be at risk for problems during and after your surgery.
 These include bleeding, infections, heart problems, and a longer hospital stay.

-- Be honest with your healthcare provider about how much alcohol you drink.
+- Be honest with your healthcare providers about how much alcohol you drink.

 - Tell your healthcare provider if you cannot stop drinking.

-- Ask us any questions you have about drinking and surgery.
-As always, all of your medical information will be kept confidential.
+- Ask your healthcare provider questions about drinking and surgery.
+All your medical information will be kept private, as always.

-Sleep apnea is a common breathing disorder that causes a person to stop breathing for short periods while sleeping.
+Sleep apnea is a common breathing problem.
+If you have sleep apnea, you stop breathing for short lengths of time while you’re asleep.
 The most common type is obstructive sleep apnea (OSA).
-This means that the airway becomes completely blocked during sleep.
-It can cause serious problems during and after surgery.
+With OSA, your airway becomes fully blocked during sleep.

 Presurgical Testing (PST)

 - A list of all the medications you’re taking, including prescription and over-the-counter medications, patches, and creams.